yvien226/yvien226.github.io/index.md

   7. **Automated CCTV Sewer Pipe Defect Detection using Tensorflow (DL, Python):** [[LINK]](https://github.com/yvien226/Python-Projects/tree/master/Deep%20Learning/Sewer%20Pipe%20Object%20Recognition) A pilot project with City West Water to develop an object recognition model to automatically review sewer pipe CCTV video files and identify three defect types (cracks, tree roots and voids).
 This folder does not include the model, but it will display the outcome of the model.

+  8. **Webscraping Lotto data (DS, Python):** [[LINK]](https://github.com/yvien226/Python-Projects/blob/master/Webs%20Scraping/webscraping_lotto.ipynb) A web scraping notebook to extract Tattslotto and Powerball data from lottolyzer website.

   8. **Intent Based Resume Chatbot (NLP, DL, Python):** [[LINK]](https://github.com/yvien226/Python-Projects/blob/master/NLP/Resume%20Chatbot/) A simple NLP and Neural Network intent based resume chatbot.
 The model predicts the user's intent based on the input and produces the best response from the given tag.

-### Data Mining and Wrangling
-* * *
-Scripts/Queries and code snippets for data extraction, cleaning and processing.

-1. **Auto download Outlook attachments (Python):** [[LINK]](https://github.com/yvien226/Python-Projects/blob/master/Snippets/Auto_Download_Outlook_Attachments.ipynb) The script downloads csv attachments from MS Outlook and save into local computer.
-2. **Capture screenshots from the video with OpenCV (Python):** [[LINK]](https://github.com/yvien226/Python-Projects/blob/master/Snippets/Capture%20image%20(screenshot)%20from%20video.ipynb) Using OpenCV to capture images per frame from the video and save it as .png.
-This is used to extract data images for image labelling in the image recognition projects.
-3. **Auto sort images to Train/Test folder (Python):** [[LINK]](https://github.com/yvien226/Python-Projects/blob/master/Snippets/Move%20Images%20with%20xml%20to%20Train%20and%20Test%20folder.ipynb) The aftermath of data labelling for the image recognition.
-This code will sort labelled images into train and test folder based on the nominated ratio.
-4. **Webscraping Lotto data (Python):** [[LINK]](https://github.com/yvien226/Python-Projects/blob/master/Webs%20Scraping/webscraping_lotto.ipynb) A web scraping notebook to extract Tattslotto and Powerball data from lottolyzer website.

 ### Data Visualisation